-Law, policy and practice on statelessness in the United Kingdom (UK) is mixed.
-There have been some recent positive developments, such as the introduction of a statelessness determination procedure (SDP) in 2013, and the UK is party to most relevant human rights treaties.
-It also has safeguards in place to prevent statelessness in most cases.
-But there are some significant protection gaps.
-The UK is not party to the European Convention on Nationality, does not consider statelessness as a protection issue, does not provide for a time limit on detention, and the definition of a stateless person in UK law contains exclusion criteria that go beyond the 1954 Convention.
+Law, policy and practice on statelessness in the UK is mixed.
+Positively, a statelessness determination procedure (SDP) was introduced in 2013 for residence permits, and the UK is party to most relevant human rights treaties.
+The UK also has safeguards in place to prevent childhood statelessness in most cases.
+But there are significant gaps in terms of prevention more broadly.
+The UK is not party to the European Convention on Nationality, it does not consider statelessness as a protection issue, there is no time limit on immigration detention, and the definition of a stateless person in the UK Immigration Rules contains exclusion criteria that go beyond the 1954 Convention.

 The UK SDP allows some people to have their statelessness recognised and acquire residence and socio-economic rights with a route to naturalisation.
-But, as well as the exclusion clauses, there are procedural obstacles, such as a lack of legal aid in some jurisdictions, limited appeal rights, a high standard of proof, and applicants have few rights and may be detained while in the procedure.
-Statelessness is not always considered a juridically relevant fact in decisions to detain, and the lack of sufficient procedural safeguards, including no time limit, leads to repeated and/or lengthy detention in some cases.
-Safeguards are in place in British nationality law to prevent statelessness in the case of most children born in the UK or to British citizens abroad, but prohibitively high fees for registration and naturalisation are a major barrier for stateless people and children who would otherwise be stateless to acquire British citizenship.
+However, as well as the exclusion clauses, there are procedural obstacles, including a lack of legal aid in some jurisdictions, limited appeal rights, and a high standard of proof.
+Applicants have few rights and in practice may be detained while awaiting a decision, although this may be unlawful in some cases.
+Statelessness is not always considered a juridically relevant fact in decisions to detain, and the lack of sufficient procedural safeguards, including no time limit on immigration detention, leads to repeated and/or lengthy detention in some cases.
+The UK Government has far reaching powers to deprive British nationals of their nationality, in some cases even if this results in statelessness.
+Safeguards are in place in British nationality law to prevent statelessness in the case of most children born in the UK or to British nationals abroad, but amendments to nationality law exclude some children born stateless in the UK from eligibility for British citizenship.